 Explore the City's Zoo or Aquarium

-If marine life is more your speed, visit The Florida Aquarium — one of the top 10 aquariums in the country.
-See sharks, alligators, otters and penguins.
-Or touch a stingray, bamboo shark or starfish.
-For an even more hands-on experience, the aquarium offers Swim & Dive tours where visitors can actually swim with the fish and sharks — truly incredible.
+If marine life is more your speed, visit The Florida Aquarium.
+See sharks, alligators, otters, and penguins, or you can even touch a stingray, bamboo shark, or starfish.
+For an even more hands-on experience, the aquarium offers Swim & Dive tours where visitors can actually suit up in scuba gear and swim with the fish and sharks.

 You can easily fill up an afternoon exploring Tampa's Museum of Science & Industry (MOSI).
 It's the largest science center in the southeastern United States, featuring 400,000 square feet of interactive activities and exhibits.
-MOSI also includes a planetarium and Florida's only IMAX Dome Theatre, projecting images on a five-story, dome-shaped screen.
+MOSI also includes a planetarium and Florida's only IMAX Dome Theatre, projecting images on a five-story, dome-shaped screen for a truly immersive experience.

 Wander Among Dinosaurs

-They're b-a-c-k ... and they're life-size!
+They're back and they're life-size!
 Walk among 150 dinosaurs at Dinosaur World, located in Plant City, about a 20-minute drive from central Tampa.
 Search for authentic fossils and unearth a life-size dinosaur skeleton in the park’s boneyard.
-Selected by VisitFlorida.com in 2005 as one of the "Top 10 Destination in Florida to Visit" — this park is must.Continue to 5 of 17 below.
+Even though it may sound a bit gimmicky, Dinosaur World is consistently selected as one of the top destinations in Florida.
+Interactive activities are fun for both young children and older kids with an interest in paleontology (or "Jurassic Park").
+Let yourself be surprised at this endearing Tampa-area park.

 Head to the Beach